heetch/web-tools/CONTRIBUTING.md

 ## What kind of contributions could you make?

 There are a lot of ways one can contribute to an open source project.
-From bugs reporting, to ideas of improvements, up to concrete changes or additions submitted as a pull request, all contributions are valuable!
+From bug reporting, to ideas of improvements, up to concrete changes or additions submitted as a pull request, all contributions are valuable!

 ### Reporting bugs